Home Farm F.C.: Grounds

+1972–1989: Tolka Park

+Tolka Park became the main ground of Home Farm when the club merged with Drumcondra F.C., the former tenants, at the end of the 1971–72 League of Ireland season.
+The club, known as Home Farm-Drumcondra during their first season at Tolka Park, used the stadium as their home ground from 1972 to 1989.
+Home Farm shared the ground with Shamrock Rovers for the 1987–88 season and, in the summer of 1989, moved to the nearby Whitehall Stadium while Shelbourne F.C. took over the lease on Tolka Park.

 Sponsorship deals

 Leeds United

 In January 2000 Home Farm announced an arrangement with Leeds United.
 At the time United featured several graduates of the Home Farm academy in their squad, most notably Gary Kelly, Ian Harte, Stephen McPhail and Alan Maybury.
 Under the arrangement, Leeds provided technical support to the Home Farm coaching team, led by Liam Tuohy and Home Farm featured the Leeds crest on their shirts.
 Another player who was on the books of both clubs as a junior goalkeeper was Nicky Byrne, later to find success as a singer with Westlife.

 Renault

 In February 2005, Home Farm unveiled a €1 million sponsorship deal with several groups, including Renault Ireland.

 The aim of the investment was to establish the club as a major football academy.
 It was planned for the money to be invested in the club over the following three years.
 The Irish Department of Sports, Arts and Tourism, the Irish Youth Foundation and the club president, Tony O'Reilly also contributed to the fund.

 O'Reilly and Renault Ireland chairman Bill Cullen, who was involved in the deal, are former Home Farm players.
 As part of the arrangement, Home Farm jerseys featured the Renault logo alongside the club's crest.